 How can NRIs redeem their investment?

 Different fund houses have different redemption processes.
-NRIs should check this process before investing, as it affects their liquidity.
-Also, the total amount (investment and gains) will be provided to the investors during redemption (if not opted for plans like SWP).
+NRIs should check this process before investing as it affects their liquidity.
+Also, the total amount (investment and gains) will be provided to the investors during redemption (if not opting for plans like SWP).

 The funds would be redeemed to the investor’s selected account (whether NRE or NRO).
 However, as given below, these funds will be redeemed after the required tax is deducted.